-For a large insurance company, tracking claims are integral to customer security and trust.
+For State Farm, tracking claims are integral to customer security and trust.
 Customers want to know when their claim has been processed, when it’s moving along, and when they have items in the claim that they need to address.
 However, for customers using the app, there were a lot of issues with the claim tracking process.
 Steps were not clear, and it was hard to see how much time a certain process would take.
 In addition, information about a claim was hard to find through the current organization of the page.

 During my internship, a UX designer, content strategist, and I were tasked with coming up with a redesign for this process that would align with brand standards and website standards, and would create a better user experience.
 We would collaborate with developers, technology analysts, and UX researchers to determine the best solution that would help customers better understand where they were in the claims process and help better find important information relating to their claim.